Mashhad Razavi Khorasan, Iran Travel Guide

 Enjoy the wide variety of freshly squeezed juices and traditional Persian drinks.

 Learn basic Persian food phrases.
-Use translation apps for detailed questions about ingredients.
+Use apps for translation for detailed questions about ingredients.

 Don't miss Sholeh Mashhadi and Chelo Gosht for an authentic taste of the city.